Do we receive the Holy Spirit as a result of faith, or faith plus baptism? What does the Word of God say?

 Exit & Support Network™

 Note: The ritual of baptism actually started with the Pharisees as a means of converting a Gentile to Judaism.
 To learn more about this, listen to: The History and Purpose of Baptism.
 These MP3 messages go into much more detail about the subject of baptism than we are able to cover in this article.
-(Acts 2:38 is covered in “Acts 2, The Birth of the Church” in his MP3 messages on Verse by Verse Teaching Through the Book of Acts.) [free downloads; offsite links]
+(Acts 2:38 is covered in “Acts 2, The Birth of the Church” in his MP3 messages on Verse by Verse Teaching Through the Book of Acts.) [offsite links] Notice: While there are some good messages on this site, listeners should be aware of this teacher’s apparent modalism. [read letter to ESN]